sajayprakash/megathread/readme.md

 ## Userscripts (Tampermonkey)
 - [Anti-anti-copy](https://greasyfork.org/en/scripts/7197-anti-anti-copy) - some websites prevent you from copying text. this script bypass it

+- [Anti-Adblock Killer 🌟](https://github.com/reek/anti-adblock-killer#anti-adblock-killer--reek) - Helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable

-- [Login reminder popup remover](https://greasyfork.org/en/scripts/395497-login-reminder-popup-remover) - Removes the nagging login popups and banners from mobile and desktop versions of Facebook, Instagram, Reddit, Twitter, Quora, Ask.fm, VK, Pinterest and from the mobile version of Youtube
+- [Login reminder popup remover 🌟](https://greasyfork.org/en/scripts/395497-login-reminder-popup-remover) - Removes the nagging login popups and banners from mobile and desktop versions of Facebook, Instagram, Reddit, Twitter, Quora, Ask.fm, VK, Pinterest and from the mobile version of Youtube

 - [Pinterest without registration](https://greasyfork.org/en/scripts/6325-pinterest-without-registration) - Browse Pinterest without login/registration